sanderaido/art_engine/README.md

 # More features in progress / on the way

-## Incompatible layers system
-Mark layers incompatible with others to prevent generation
-## Layer variation system
-Mark layers for variation, allowing things like ensuring all traits are the same color
-## Add option to include rarity in metadata
 ## Bring items to the front
 Mark specific items to be moved the first n of the collection for sequential minting.
 ## Add option to mint exact number of specific traits.
+## Build robust nested layer functionality to account for incompatibilities/forced combinations
+## Add option to add stat block attributes with random numbers, allowing all variables to be controlled in config.js